kestreltechnology/ktadvance/README.md

 * **Other Dependencies**: The analyzer and the python scripts make use of jar files, which require a working Java installation.

+### Organization

+This repository is organized as follows:
+* **advance**: python scripts and programs to run the analysis and view the results; each subdirectory has a README file that describes the role and functionality of these programs.
+* **tests***: regression tests and other test cases, several of which have been pre-parsed, which are provided to illustrate the use and functionality of the analyzer; each subdirectory has a README file that describes the origin and structure of the test cases in that directory.

 ### General Use Guidelines